UCSCRocketry/slug-sight-avionics/docs/FLIGHT_GUIDE.md

 * Verify write permissions on the `gds/flight_data/` directory.
 * Check available disk space.

+### "Bad Packet Length" Warning
+* This is normal during startup or if the signal is very weak.
+The system is designed to ignore these and keep running.

+### Dashboard not updating
+* Check that the board is securely connected to the USB cable.
+* Check the Refresh Rate in the Settings Menu.
+Ensure it isn't paused.
+* Verify the Receiver RX LED is flashing (indicating it is receiving LoRa packets).

 ## Emergency Procedures

 ### Computer Crash During Flight